ollie1400/NumericWithUnit/README.md

 To do the former, the full project path MUST NOT INCLUDE THE CHARACTER "#" due to some weird Visual Studio thing.

+Available as a NuGet package (https://www.nuget.org/packages/NumericWithUnit/).
+To use the Control with Visual Studio after installing, navigate to the DLL in the file explorer, drag and drop the DLL into the ToolBox in Visual Studio.

 # Example usage

 ```